-The members of the Board of Directors of the Issuer and the Fiscal Agent under the Issue shall have the right to attend the meeting even if they have not been requested to attend.
+The members of the Governing Body of the Issuer and any of the Paying Agents under the Issue shall have the right to attend the meeting even if they have not been requested to attend.

 ARTICLE 11°. - RIGHT TO BE REPRESENTED